 - Signage that can be downloaded and printed for bin areas with detailed information about what should be placed in each bin to help community members recycle correctly.

 - Specific signage and educational bin stickers, and a change in bin infrastructure can be requested for multi-unit developments such as apartments.

 - A number of translated materials are available in 9 languages.

 - An A to Z recycling guide detailing how to recycle a wide range of items.

 - Information and educational signage and stickers for businesses in Yarra.

-- In-person info sessions which are being held across Yarra during February and March 2021.
+- A series of in-person information sessions which have been held across Yarra since February 2021.
 We will also be exploring opportunity for more in-person sessions in the future.

 We’re also working with our community to put in place new initiatives as needed.

 No, Yarra doesn’t have a separate charge for waste, so your rates are not impacted because of changes to our recycling service.